scionassociation/scion-overview_I-D/draft-perrig-scion-overview.md

 # Introduction

-The Internet has been incredibly successful as it grew to a planet-scale network with billions of devices.
-But although this world-wide communication system guarantees global reachability, it falls short of providing other properties that are in demand today.
-These shortcomings of the current Internet are the reason for developing SCION: To make the Internet more secure, reliable, transparent, and scalable.

 The Introduction section explores the motivation to develop SCION, followed by a short description of SCION's main elements.
-The sections after the Introduction provide insight into SCION's key concepts and deployment scenarios.
+The sections after the Introduction provide further insight into SCION's key concepts and deployment scenarios.
 The document concludes with some concrete case studies where SCION has been successfully deployed in production.

 ## Why SCION - Motivation {#why}

 Since its introduction back in the 1980s, the Internet has never stopped to expand.
 As a consequence, the global network continually needs to accommodate new uses.
-This has brought many issues to light, including a lack of transparency and control, poor scalability, occurrences of severe outages, weak fault isolation, and energy consumption.
+This has brought many issues to light, including a lack of control, suboptimal scalability and performance, occurrences of severe outages, weak fault isolation, and energy consumption.
 As the Internet has not been built with security in mind, the lack thereof is another problem.
 Because of this, the current Internet offers little protection against attacks such as spoofing, IP-address hijacking, denial-of-service, and combinations of these.
 For more background information, see {{SCHUCHARD2011}}, {{LABOVITZ2000}}, {{GRIFFIN1999}}, {{SAHOO2009}}, and {{RFC4264}}.

-Up until now, there have been numerous initiatives to address the above issues (e.g., {{RFC4033}}, {{RFC6480}}, {{RFC8205}}, and {{RFC8446}}).
-Although these initiatives have brought many improvements, concerns regarding security and scalability still remain (see, for example, {{LYCHEV2013}}, {{LI2014}}, {{COOPER2013}}, {{ROTHENBERGER2017}}, and {{MORILLO2021}}).
-Today's Internet does not yet fulfil all user requirements (see, among others, [draft-king-irtf-challenges-in-routing](https://datatracker.ietf.org/doc/draft-king-irtf-challenges-in-routing/)).
-This especially pertains to the demands of enterprises globally exchanging sensitive information with an ecosystem, such as financial institutions, healthcare providers, universities, multinationals, governments, critical and transportation infrastructure operators.
+Up until now, there have been numerous initiatives to address the above issues.
+Although these initiatives have brought many improvements, concerns regarding security and scalability still remain.
+For more details, see, e.g., {{RFC4033}}, {{RFC6480}}, {{RFC8205}}, and {{RFC8446}}, as well as {{LYCHEV2013}}, {{LI2014}}, {{COOPER2013}}, {{ROTHENBERGER2017}}, {{MORILLO2021}}, and [draft-king-irtf-challenges-in-routing](https://datatracker.ietf.org/doc/draft-king-irtf-challenges-in-routing/).

-These users require the Internet to be highly available at all times and constantly perform on a high level.
-They expect reliable operation of the global network also in case of failures, by the use of multi-path routing.
-They want to send their sensitive data packets over a secure and trustworthy networking infrastructure, and therefore prefer to select themselves the path their data will take.
+As a consequence, today's Internet fails to fulfil many users' requirements.
+This especially pertains to the demands of enterprises globally exchanging sensitive information, such as financial institutions, healthcare providers, universities, multinationals, governments, critical and transportation infrastructure operators.
+These users require the Internet to be highly available at all times and to constantly perform on a high level.
+They expect reliable operation of the global network also in case of failures.
+They want to send their confidential data over a secure and trustworthy networking infrastructure.
 They also need availability guarantees across multiple routing domains, even in the presence of attacks.
 They further want to rely on an Internet that can be multilaterally governed and is free from global kill-switches.
-In short, these Internet users seek performance, control, reliability, security, and trust.

 SCION has been developed in order to meet the above-mentioned requirements.
 SCION aims to reach the following goals: